mahmoud/sedimental/entries/running_from_software.md

 allowfullscreen></iframe>

 To summarize, Jacob sets out to explain why mediocrity is acceptable.
 Bell curves rule everything around us.
-He holds up his middling ultramarathon record as proof.
+He holds up his record as a middling ultramarathon runner as proof.
 He surmises that lack of passion for work is leading people to feel untalented.
 This, combined with "brilliant asshole" programmers, are shaming people out of the industry.
 He wraps up with a message of inclusivity, especially toward women.
 Now, you can probably make sense of any other details with [the slides](/uploads/jacobian_pycon2015.pdf).